shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/index.md

 `NGrid` provide the factory function `createDS()` that help you create datasource instance's very easily, you will end up using it 99.99% of the times.

 Of course, simple is not enough, we love features and customization...
 You can read more about [Data Source](./datasource/quick-through) and how to configure them.

-E> This page is still a WIP, the following is missing:

-## TODO

-- The Registry
-  - DataHeaderExtensions

-- Plugins
-  - Plugin scope
-    - Extends existing features (e.g. drag/drop)